 MUSIC

-– Milli Vanilli have their Grammy for Best New Artist revoked after they admit to lip synching their music.
+– Milli Vanilli faced real consequences when their Grammy for Best New Artist was revoked after they admitted to lip synching their performances, a jolt to the music industry that underscored the importance of authenticity on stage and in the studio.

 TV